SGDInstitute/apollo/content/collections/pages/mblgtacc/present.md

         content:
           -
             type: text
-            text: 'Many sessions will be organized into' -
+            text: "When you submit your proposal, you'll be asked if your session aligns with a particular " -
             type: text
             marks:
               -
                 type: bold
-            text: ' tracks'
+            text: track
           -
             type: text
-            text: ' and '
-          -
+            text: '—collection of sessions centered around a common theme, topic, or experience—or ' -
             type: text
             marks:
               -
                 type: bold
-            text: 'formats:'
+            text: format
           -
-        type: bulletList
-        content:
-          -
-            type: listItem
-            content:
-              -
-                type: paragraph
-                attrs:
-                  textAlign: left
-                  class: null
-                content:
-                  -
             type: text
-                    text: 'Track: A collection of sessions centered around a common theme, topic, or experience' -
-            type: listItem
-            content:
-              -
-                type: paragraph
-                attrs:
-                  textAlign: left
-                  class: null
-                content:
-                  -
-                    type: text
-                    text: 'Format: How your session will be organized and the extent to which attendees can expect to participate'
+            text: '—telling attendees how your session will be organized and the extent to which they can/should expect to participate.
+Alignment with a track is not required.'
-      -
-        type: paragraph
-        attrs:
-          textAlign: left
-          class: null
-        content:
-          -
-            type: text
-            marks:
-              -
-                type: bold
-            text: "When you submit your proposal, you'll be asked if your session aligns with a particular track or format."
       -
         type: set
         attrs: